harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/deployment-faqs.md

 ### Is there a way to control the label when running a multi-service deployment ?

-This is the default behaviour.
+This is the default behavior.
 One can enable account level setting to display names.
 It's under pipeline section - enable Matrix by names.

-### Is it now possible to deploy any kind of artifact bundle, including those with bundled artifacts and manifests, using Tanzu Application Service Deployment Swimlanes in Harness ?

-Yes, the feature `Artifact Bundle Support with Tanzu Application Deployments` associated now enables the acceptance of any artifact bundle, including those with bundled artifacts and manifests, from any artifact source in zip format.
-This allows deployment with Tanzu Application Service Deployment Swimlanes.
-Please read more on this in the [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/tanzu-app-services-quickstart#add-the-manifest-and-artifact-as-an-artifact-bundle)

 ### Is there a way to schedule a cron trigger to run at specific time every other week ?

 Yes, In Schedule, use the settings to schedule the trigger.
 When you edit a Cron trigger later, you can type or paste in a Cron expression.The Cron expression will be evaluated against UTC time.
-Please read more on this in the [Dcumetation](https://developer.harness.io/docs/platform/triggers/schedule-pipelines-using-cron-triggers/#schedule-the-trigger)
+Please read more on this in the [Documentation](https://developer.harness.io/docs/platform/triggers/schedule-pipelines-using-cron-triggers/#schedule-the-trigger)

-### My pipeline is queued due to resource constraint although no other pipeline in the project is using same infrastructure
+### My pipeline is queued due to resource constraint although no other pipeline in the project is using same infrastructure.

-Resource constraints has account level scoping by default, so if same infrastructure is used with combination of service/env/Infra ID in different Harness projects also it can still result into queuing of the infrastructure
+Resource constraints has account level scoping by default, so if same infrastructure is used with combination of service/env/Infra ID in different Harness projects also it can still result into queuing of the infrastructure.

-### Why terraform provider does not allow to change pipeline name in the input set created using terraform provider ?

-The input set is associated with specific pipelines.
-So once it is created it can not be associated with other pipelines.
-That is why when you are changing the pipeline identifier it is giving you the corresponding error.
-I can see the same error at my end also if I try to change the pipeline identifier.

-The other attributes of input set you can change in the yaml like what are the variables and their value but not the pipeline tagged.

 ### How to read files under project's helm folder during project deployment?